1969 Time Line ~ 615th MP Company

 ~ 720th Military Police Battalion Reunion Association ~ Vietnam History Project ~

-If you recognize or participated in any of the events listed on this page and would like to contribute information, personal stories, or photographs , please use the Email Link.
+If you recognize or participated in any of the events listed on this page and would like to contribute information, personal stories,official documents, or photographs, please use the Email Link provided above.

 And when the MP's were off duty they made use of their Day Room, rather fancy for the standard construction style of other day rooms on Long Binh Post that were Quonset huts or Adams Huts buildings.
 The company ate at the 95th MP Battalion Mess Hall.

-January CPT Frederick W. Honerkamp, III, completed his assignment as Company Commander and was transferred to the position of Deputy Provost Marshal, Bien Hoa.
+January CPT Frederick W. Honerkamp, III, completed his assignment as Company Commander and was reassigned to the position of Deputy Provost Marshal, Bien Hoa.

 21 July The Company received the following new personnel, SP/4’s Steven C. Edwards, Thomas P. Kerns and, PVT's Henry L. Avery, Steven M. Belcher, Frederick Bickel, Dennis Callahan, Gordon W. Linder, William A. McLain, William H. Novosad, and Darrell E. Willis.